 If you want to invest in a way that keeps your savings safe in the storm of changing economic environments, you have to start with a sound structural foundation.
 That begins with understanding how companies and markets work, how they compete and how they respond to changes.
+Today we’ll be talking about the 4 types of market structures and examples.

 Understanding the four market structures provides a starting point for judging industry and market news, policy changes and legislation and how it shapes your investing decisions.